toniclecb/springbootregistration/readme.md

   - Remove the code that generates logs
 - 105_Properties_files
   - Added property to change the format of return from /time
+  - Change 1 application.properties to 3 files, more dev and prod, prod is default

 ## Tags